Linear-Delay Enumeration for Minimal Steiner Problems: Directed s - t path enumeration revisited

+We show the correctness of this update procedure.
+For any vertex $u$ in $D_j$ such that $r(j, u)$ is true, if $r(j+1, u)$ is false, then all the paths from $u$ to $t$ must contain at least one edge in the initial set of $F$.
+Let $k$ be the shortest distance from $u$ to the closest vertex $w$ in $D_j$ such that $r(j+1, w)$ is true.
+If $k = 1$, by following edges in the initial set of $F$, we can set the correct value to $r(j, u)$.
+In addition, if we add an edge to $F$, the tail is reachable to $t$.
+Thus, for any $k$, we can correctly update the values of $r$ by the transitivity of the reachability to $t$.

-We note that the reachability $r(\cdot, \cdot)$ can be maintained in an array of length $n$ since $r(j, u)$ is true only if $r(j', u)$ is true for all $j' \le j$.
-Also, this runs in linear time in total since every edge is checked at most once in this propagation algorithm.
-Thus, the lemma follows. \end{proof}
+Each edge in $D$ is added to $F$ at most once.
+Moreover, we maintain the reachability $r(\cdot, \cdot)$ in an array of length $n$ since $r(j, u)$ is true only if $r(j', u)$ is true for all $j' \le j$.
+Thus, this procedure finds $i^*$ in linear time and linear space. \end{proof}

+We next consider the space complexity of the algorithm.
+Let $X$ be a node of $\mathcal T$ and $P_X$ be a directed $s$-$t$ path outputted in $X$.
+To reduce the space complexity of our algorithms for {\sc Steiner Tree Enumeration} and variants, the important observation is that the total space for storing some information on each node for successive recursive calls is $\order{\size{P_X}}$, see the appendix for the details.
+The algorithm can be applied to undirected graphs by simply replacing each undirected edge with two directed edges with opposite directions.
+We should remark that Birmel{\'{e}}~\etal proposed an efficient enumeration algorithm for undirected $s$-$t$ paths running in $\order{\sum_{P \in \mathcal P(s, t, G)}\size{P}}$ total time~\cite{DBLP:conf/soda/BirmeleFGMPRS13}.